PRiSMA-Study/REMAPP-Public/ReMAPP-Hemoglobin-Thresholds-Paper/README.md

 * standardized decision-limit hemoglobin thresholds; and
 * graphical displays of the Hb–outcome relationship.

----

 # Public analysis datasets
 The scripts in this directory begin with **ReMAPP analysis datasets**.
 These datasets contain the derived variables required to reproduce the primary manuscript analyses and therefore represent the starting point for the public code.

----
 # Reproducibility
 The code in this directory has been prepared specifically for public reproducibility of the primary manuscript analyses.
 Users should begin with the corresponding paper-ready ReMAPP dataset and run the appropriate script within either:
 * `Reference-Limits`, for the primary FPR analysis; or
 * `Decision-Limits`, for the primary outcome-based threshold analyses.
 The resulting outputs can be compared with the corresponding tables, estimates, and figures reported in the manuscript.

----
 ## Software
 Analyses were conducted using **R**.
 Package requirements are specified within the individual analysis scripts.
-Package versions and additional reproducibility information should be referenced from the final archived version of the repository associated with the manuscript.